Kuno Wittmer

-Kuno Wittmer (born 6 September 1982) is a Canadian former racing driver.
-He competed in such series as the Michelin Pilot Challenge.
+Kuno Wittmer (born 6 September 1982) is a Canadian former racing driver who competed in such series as the IMSA SportsCar Championship, Michelin Pilot Challenge, and Pirelli World Challenge.

+A member of the Canadian Motorsport Hall of Fame, Wittmer was a factory driver for Chrysler, BMW, and McLaren over the course of his career.
+Wittmer won the 2014 United SportsCar Championship GTLM title driving for SRT Motorsports, and scored a class victory at the 2015 24 Hours of Daytona driving for Riley Motorsports.

 Career

 Early career

 Wittmer was born from a racing family, preceded by his grandfather, father, and uncle competing in local rallying events in their home province of Quebec.
 Wittmer received his first ATV at age three, before competing with both ATVs and in motocross at the age of seven.
 When Wittmer was 15, he attended a racing school at Circuit Mont-Tremblant, beginning his circuit racing career.

-In 1999, he began competing in the Canadian Formula Ford Championship, and claimed the series' Rookie of the Year honors at season's end.
+In 1999, Wittmer began competing in the Canadian Formula Ford Championship, and claimed the series' Rookie of the Year honors at season's end.
 A brief stint in the Atlantic Championship followed, before Wittmer returned to Formula Ford competition and karting in Quebec over the next few years.
 In 2002, Wittmer secured his first career championship title in the Quebec Sedan GT Championship.
 A year of Formula Renault competition followed, before Wittmer transitioned to touring car competition in 2004 with Canada's Honda Michelin Challenge.
 He won the championship in 2005, taking five wins and six total podiums nine races.